RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

 Configuration of the adapter
 ----------------------------

-When installing our Form Online product, the only new thing we can use for now is an additional PDF Adapter.
+When installing our Form Online product, the only new thing we can use for now is an additional PFG Adapter.

     >>> browser.getLink('Add new').click()
     >>> browser.getControl('Form Online Adapter').click()